 “Hay, this isn’t choir practice.
 If you must celebrate, then I want you doing it in the water.
 Everybody get behind Scott.
 We’re doing ‘Follow the Leader.’”

 This is our favorite practice-beater.
 One person sets a path around the deck, off the diving boards and platform, down a pool lane, under the lanes, all over the pool area.
 You have to follow the leader, but not necessarily stay in line.
 I get right behind Scott, who sets a slow pace, as everyone behind him jostles for position.
 Then he sprints down a lane, stretching the line out.
 Coach lets this go on for ten minutes, yelling at everyone not to run on the deck.
 It is a semi-hazardous game that is usually done at the end of practice.
-Doing it before workout is Coach’s way of acknowledging we’re back to normal.
+Doing it before workout is Coach’s way of acknowledging we are back to normal.
 When we stop, he gives us the toughest practice I can remember, fifty 100s on a minute 10 seconds.

 The State Championship Meet is coming up.
 My school coach is only marginally interested in this meet, as there is no chance Gables can win, too many better teams from Gainesville and Jacksonville.
 He already agreed to let me swim different events.
 Scott is discouraged about his chances in the 500.
-He needs to drop his time to 4:42 after already dropping five seconds to 4:50 in the City meet against me.
+He needs to drop his time to 4:42 after already dropping ten seconds to 4:50 in the City meet against me.
 I set out to help his confidence.
 I tell him he has nothing to lose in this race, as he is not a favorite.
 In distance races, the best strategy is the pace you set.
 We practice endlessly learning how to swim at a set pace and how to quicken that pace as we get into better shape.
 When we had gone 4:50, we averaged 58 seconds per hundred.
 In order to beat 4:42, he would have to set a 56 second hundred pace with a 55 second first hundred and a 55 second last 100.
-I know he’ll be unable to bring home a faster last hundred.
+I know he will be unable to bring home a faster last hundred.
 Knowing he likes to go out hard but finds it hard to ‘kick’ it home, I suggest he totally throw out the pace strategy for this one race.